kilpkonn/msc-thesis/main.typ

 === Type unification
 It is possible to check for either syntactic or semantic equality between two types.
-Syntactic equality is very conservative #note[Split this sentence, define syntactic equality first, then say that semantic equality is different][compared to] semantic equality as it requires to items to be exactly the same.
+Two types are syntactically equal if they have exactly the same syntax.
+Syntactic equality is very restricitve way to compare types.
+Much more permissive way to compare types is semantic equality.
+Semantic equality of types means that two types contain the same information and can be used interchangeably.

+Using syntactic equality to compare types can cause problems.
-This can sometimes be a problem as in Rust high-level intermediate representation (HIR), there are multiple ways to define a type.
+Rust high-level intermediate representation (HIR) has multiple ways to define a type.
-#note[Move this sentence after the next, and then say that `i32` and the literal type of `0` unify][
+This means that the same type can be defined in in multiple ways that are not syntactically equal.

-  For example, in `let x: i32 = 0;` the type of `x` and the type of literal `0` are not syntactically equal.
+For example, in program `let x: i32 = 0;` the type of `x` and the type of literal `0` are not syntactically equal.
-  However, their types are semantically the same as `0` is inferred to have the type `i32`.
+However, by inferring `0` to have type of `i32` we see that they are semantically equal.
-]
+This means that the types unify even though they are syntactically different.

 To check for semantic equality of types we see if two types can be unified.
 Rust's type system is based on a Hindley-Milner type system @affine-type-system-with-hindley-milner, therefore the types are compared in a typing environment.
-In Rust#suggestion[][,] #suggestion[trait solver][the _trait solver_] is responsible for checking unification of types#footnote(link("https://rustc-dev-guide.rust-lang.org/ty.html")).
+In Rust, the _trait solver_ is responsible for checking unification of types#footnote(link("https://rustc-dev-guide.rust-lang.org/ty.html")).
 The trait solver works at the HIR level of abstraction, and it is heavily inspired by Prolog engines.
-The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are #suggestion[horn][Horn]#note[Alfred Horn, a mathematician][] clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
+The trait solver uses "first-order hereditary harrop" (FOHH) clauses, which are Horn clauses that are allowed to have quantifiers in the body @proof-procedure-for-the-logic-of-hereditary-harrop-formulas.
-#note["Before unification, types are normalized to..."][To check for unification of types], we first have to normalize to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
+Before unification, types are normalized to handle type projections #footnote(link("https://rust-lang.github.io/chalk/book/clauses/type_equality.html")).
 In @rust-type-projections, all `Foo`, `Bar` and `Baz` are different projections to the type `u8`.

 #todo-philipp[In the following, I suggest to replace "we" with passive voice: